We're on a mission to accelerate

 Philippe "Phil" Delleville is an experienced energy executive with extensive global business development acumen, having served in management positions with major national and international corporations.

 Mr. Delleville holds dual French and American citizenship and is multi-lingual, with fluency in English, French, German and Spanish.
-He earned a bachelor’s degree in international business and finance from the European School of Business, Germany, a bachelor’s degree in business administration from the Reims Management School, France, and his MBA from Temple University.
+He earned a Bachelor in International Business and Finance from the European School of Business, Germany, a Bachelor in Business Administration from the Reims Management School, France, and his MBA from Temple University.

 General Counsel & Senior Vice President of Corporate Development

-Hernandez began his career at Latham & Watkins LLP and Mayer Brown LLP, where he focused his practice on energy project finance, leveraged finance, and mergers & acquisitions.
-He holds a J.D. from the University of California, Berkeley and a B.A. from the University of California, San Diego.
-He is admitted to practice law in the State of New York, the State of California, and Washington, D.C.
+Mr. Hernandez began his career at Latham & Watkins LLP and Mayer Brown LLP, where he focused his practice on energy project finance, leveraged finance, and mergers and acquisitions.
+He holds a JD from the University of California, Berkeley and a Bachelor of Arts from the University of California, San Diego.
+He is admitted to practice law in the State of New York, the State of California, and the District of Columbia.

 Michael Geyer , Ph.D.